nbareil/timeliner/README.md

 ### Advanced usage

-When you are working on tens of bodyfile at the same file, you can modify the MD5 field which is usually empty.
+When you are working on tens of bodyfile at the same file, you can use the MD5 field which is usually empty to put the hostname.
+For example:

 ```
 $ cd uac-hunt-package/